 Greek style fish and chips…with eggplant

-Because this recipe uses salt cod, which needs to be soaked for at least 24 hours (and usually longer) before you can cook it, it is not a last-minute meal.
+Because this recipe for cod with eggplant and potatoes uses salt cod, which needs to be soaked for at least 24 hours (and usually longer), before you can cook it, it is not a last-minute meal.
 Salt cod is not something that you decide to use on a whim; we’ve got other recipes for that.
 However, this recipe is so very good, that after you try it once, you will likely anticipate having it again.

 This is a delicious way to enjoy salt cod and is different than the traditional way that it is served during some major Greek holidays.
 On March 25th for instance, a very important day for Greeks, salt cod is often served with a garlic potato based spread called skordalia.
 You can find that recipe here.
 Here the cod is first fried, and then baked in a tomato sauce alongside some vegetables.
 So delicious.

-The cod used in this recipe is boneless, dry, salted cod, without the skin.
+The cod used to make cod with eggplant and potatoes is boneless, dry, salted cod, without the skin.
 It is quite readily available in Mediterranean grocery stores, large supermarkets or a well stocked fishmonger.
 Because the fish is preserved in salt, it keeps for a long time.
 Our parents like to stock up and often keep extras in the refrigerator, in their original packaging.
 Despite the fact that in theory, salt cod does not need refrigeration, they feel that it doesn’t hurt to be extra careful.
 In any case, the salt which preserves the fish also makes it very, very salty (duh).
 Therefore, before you even think about cooking your cod, you have to rinse it to remove all the excess surface salt, and then soak it in a bowl of cold water for at least 24 hours (and potentially up to 72 hours), depending upon the size of your fish.

 Prior to soaking your cod you should cut it into serving size pieces, trying to keep them all relatively equal in order to standardize the cooking time.
 Rinse each piece and place them in a large bowl and cover them with water.
 Store the soaking fish in the refrigerator.
 Change the water at least twice a day, and more often if possible.
 You will notice that your cod will look somewhat larger after it has soaked for a while.
 This is expected since your fish is being re-hydrated.
 Take a look at the cod pieces in our photos – these pieces were soaked for approximately 36 hours and were perfectly delicious.